Live the Great Gatsby Lifestyle in This Massachusetts Estate

-I most definitely think that The Robb Report, where I found the listing for this massive estate, said it best about 34 Paine Avenue known as Rock Edge in the coastal suburb of Beverly:
+I most definitely think that The Robb Report, where I found the listing for this massive estate, said it best about 34 Paine Avenue in the coastal suburb of Beverly:

 If the fictional Jay Gatsby lived in New England, surely Rock Edge would be his residence of choice.
 Not only is this waterfront home designed for extravagant parties, but the privacy is unmatched.

 Listed by George Sarkis of Douglas Elliman Massachusetts, this Georgian Revival-style home is nearly 28,000 square feet.
-It has 11 bedrooms, 12 bathrooms, 14 wood-burning fireplaces, a seven-car garage, 1,500 square foot kitchen, and sits on more than 3 acres of park-like acres.
+It has 11 bedrooms, 12 bathrooms, 14 wood-burning fireplaces, a seven-car garage, and a 1,500 square foot kitchen, and sits on more than three park-like acres.

 It's like you're entering the gilded age of The Great Gatsby when you enter through the gates and drive past a carriage house onto this estate.
 Of course, the house is completely modernized and stunning.
 Wait until you peek inside!

 The property's got some cool history, too!
 Rock Edge was built when the most affluent families of Boston built their summer cottages on the shores of Beverly’s Gold Coast.
 While most of these grand homes on the Massachusetts coastline don't exist anymore, Rock Edge still stands overlooking a private beach with an enormous cabana.